"Life itself is the most wonderful fairytale of all." –Hans Christian Anderson

 I shrug my shoulders, “She’s new.”

 “Ah, she’s been there for three months now.
 Abby’s been there for two days and she’s caught on.”
 Dana shook her head and leaned back in the seat, “Really it’s not that difficult to ring up price tags and give the correct change back.
-She’s the worse employ ever.”
+She’s the worse employee ever.”

 Dana was getting more work up as she sat up with fire in her eyes.
 Listing with her fingers, she continued to rant, “Always late, terrible with customer service, never clocking out for lunch and I swear she’s been dipping her hands in the business money.
-Oh, the best is her telling me how to fold pants the right way,” Dana’s face was turning into a bright red lobster color now.
+Oh, the best is her telling me how to fold pants the right way.”
+Dana’s face was turning into a bright red lobster color now.
 “She can kiss my ass.
 It’s stupid how she’s in charge of me and Abby."